Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: [unintelligible]

 A: Do you have a car?
 That's the easiest.
 I have a rental car and a hotel.
-I take one of those big plastic Coopers.
+I take one of those big plastic coolers.
 I put a block of ice in there, and a block of ice will last four days.
 Four days.
-So I don't have to change the ice every day like I have to in a hotel. [unintelligible] But in a car, you know, you've got the big plastic cooler, and that big block of ice, seven-pound block of ice.
+So I don't have to change the ice every day like I have to in a hotel.
+Twice a day [unintelligible] But in a car, you know, you've got the big plastic cooler, and that big block of ice, seven-pound block of ice.
 I've been draining out some of the water every day, but I don't have to change it.
 And you don't want the crushed ice.
 You only want the block.
 The block doesn't melt.

-Q: [unintelligible]
+Q: How do you get the block?

 A: Every supermarket here carries it, most of your liquor stores.

-Q: It's hard to get blocks.
+Q: It's harder to get blocks.

 A: Every place I've gone to, I've gotten one in the last three years.

-Q: The ice cubes, you can form them into the food, but the block [unintelligible].
+Q: The ice cubes, you can form them into the food, but the blocks [unintelligible].

 A: You don't want to form them.
 You don't want them to touch the food because they can burn the food. [unintelligible] it doesn't matter if the ice is packed right against it, it can't burn the food.
-You can put ice against you and [unintelligible] and see what it does to your skin.
+You can put ice against you and the cooler and see what it does to your skin.

-Q: [unintelligible]
+Q: I wouldn't even wanna be in a cooler.

 A: So the block works very well.
-And there hasn't been a place that I've seen all the way across this country that doesn't sell block of ice.
-7-Eleven, Hall. [unintelligible] the blocks.
-A lot of the crushed ice or the ice cubes, but they all have the blocks. [unintelligible]
+And there hasn't been a place that I've seen all the way across this country that doesn't sell a block of ice.
+7-Eleven, all of them.
+They have the choice they don't have many of the blocks.
+They have a lot of the crushed ice or the ice cubes, but they all have the blocks.
+Just have to ask them.

 Q: [unintelligible]